My Tallinn blog is the perfect place to start if you’re planning a trip to Estonia’s capital city!

 So 5 countries later, and my Scandi-Baltic Adventure has come to an end.
 I’ve left with a new-found love of some relatively unknown countries.
 Of all the places I visited, Tallinn was my favourite, so it was great to end on such a high.
 Quirky, charming, historic, inexpensive and friendly.
 I’m already hoping to return in the winter to see the medieval town hall dusted with snow, and the Christmas market in the square.

+I hope this Tallinn blog helps with your plans!
 Find out more great things to do in Tallinn here.